bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 What's the point, you ask?
 Well, the ultimate goal here is to make it through the night and reach Dawn.
 However, you won't even get close during your first few runs.
-Instead you'll gather supplies (Howlite and Bloodstone) during Night, which you spend on various upgrades to increase catch rate, increase wall HP limit, limit damage by mice,...
+Instead you'll gather supplies (Howlite and Bloodstone) during Night, which you'll spend on various upgrades to increase catch rate, increase wall HP limit, limit damage by mice,...
 More on the different upgrades and their effect in the [upgrades section](#upgrades).
 Each upgrade should allow you to make it a bit further into the night, until you finally make it till dawn.